 OSB is made of wood chips and fibers glued together in layers under pressure to create a solid unit.
 It's an excellent choice for flooring installations because it's durable and easy to work with.
 It can also be used as an underlayment for laminate flooring.
 But we do not recommend using OSB as your subfloor material for hardwood floors or vinyl plank because the density is too high for those types of floors.

 It's less expensive than plywood but more expensive than plywood laminates like Pergo and other manufactured materials.
-If you're building with OSB, make sure you buy boards that have been designed specifically for residential construction (as opposed to industrial use).
+If you're building with OSB, make sure you buy boards designed specifically for residential construction (as opposed to industrial use).

 Since they're made from wood chippings and glue instead of solid pieces of lumber like plywood, sheets are cut from trees on site.
 So they won't warp over time like lumber will do under stressful conditions.